 Two credit hours.
 This is a major requirement that included Florida Exceptional Student Education Competencies K-12 as required by the Florida Department of Education.
 A study of the various exceptionalities found among children in public and private school, including the history, characteristics, etiology, terminology, incidence, eligibility guidelines and issues related to assessment, behavior management, and academic programming.
 Field-based activities are required in this course.

 Four credit hours.
-Students in this course explore technology infused teaching, learning and assessment in the broad context of educational foundations and learning theories.
-A clinical experience is a major component of the course.
+Explore technology infused teaching, learning and assessment in the broad context of educational foundations and learning theories.

 Four credit hours.
 Preprofessional teachers will master the theoretical and practical foundations for teaching the six language arts within the context of a culturally diverse and technologically complex environment.
 They will engage in cooperative analysis of classroom presentations, develop teaching strategies and master the teaching vocabulary of the language arts as well as integrating technology in the development of their lesson plans.